Admission to ICOM’s Doctor of Osteopathic Medicine (DO) program is comprehensive as well as competitive.

 - Six (6) additional science hours are highly recommended.
 ICOM recommends courses in the 300/400 level or beyond in subjects that will enhance performance in medical school such as Anatomy, Physiology, Biochemistry, Genetics, Microbiology and Immunology.

-Applicants must submit scores from the Medical College Admission Test (MCAT).
+Applicants must submit scores from their Medical College Admission Test (MCAT).
 For the current admissions cycle, ICOM will accept the MCAT administration from up to three years prior to the date of matriculation.
-However, the Dean may grant exceptions to this timeline.
-ICOM is looking for a score within the 50th percentile, with no score in each subsection lower than the 35th percentile.
+ICOM requires a minimum score within the 50th percentile, and with no subsections lower than the 35th percentile.

 Applicants will be required to meet the Technical Standards for admission and continued enrollment and affirm that he/she meets the standards.
 Any falsification or misinformation regarding the ability to meet technical standards is a reason for rescinding the offer of admission or after matriculation, dismissal from the program.

 ICOM is operating in compliance with the timeline established by the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008 (ADAAA), both as amended, to assure that its facilities, programs and student policies are accessible to individuals with disabilities.
 Students and applicants with specific needs should contact the ICOM Office of Student Services.
-Details of ICOM’s Accommodations policy can be viewed in the Academic Handbook (add link to page 39 of handbook).
+Details of ICOM’s Accommodations policy can be viewed in the Academic Handbook.

 Applicants who are legal permanent residents of the U.S. will be required to provide a copy of their permanent resident card (“green card”) prior to admission.
 Permanent residency status “pending,” is not eligible for admission.